 |

 audience.
-Setton was the French distributor for Pioneer and
+Jack Setton was actually the French distributor for Pioneer and

-had decided to come to market with their own brand.
+had decided to come to market with his own brand.
 In Europe,

 Setton distributed some really interesting equipment, like the